CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 Use Uri.Builder() to build the `Uri` and pass it into a `MASRequestBuilder`.

 ```
-//Use Uri.Builder() to build the Uri and pass it into a MASRequestBuilder.
+// Use Uri.Builder() to build the Uri and pass it into a MASRequestBuilder.

 Android.Net.Uri.Builder uriBuilder = new Android.Net.Uri.Builder();
 uriBuilder.AppendEncodedPath("protected/resource/products?operation=listProducts");
 ```